Why Today's Wildfires Are Hotter And More Destructive

 "That underscores how much we Californians have built into these more remote and quite beautiful fire-prone areas," O'Neill reported.

-Consequently, we've seen the number of homes burned from each bad fire to the next going up, sometimes in alarming fashion.
+Consequently, the number of homes burned from each bad fire to the next has gone up, sometimes in alarming fashion.
 Last year, seven wildfires in Northern California's wine country destroyed more than 8,800 homes, a record in California.
-Several of these blazes started as wild land fires and burned into established urban areas before anyone could even try to contain them due to the dangerous conditions.
+Several of these blazes started as wildland fires and burned into established urban areas because of the dangerous conditions before anyone could even try to contain them.

 All of these conditions have led many to characterize this as the "new normal" for California.
-But we shouldn't take solace that this is the worst it's going to get.
+But people should not take solace that this is the worst it's going to get.
 Climate scientists and fire ecologists are increasingly warning that the new norm may just be that things are going to keep getting worse.